 Before you start cleaning the throttle body, you have to choose the right products.
 You can find a variety of throttle-body cleaners online, so you should always read through the customer reviews to determine what’s best.

 Additionally, you want to gather some protective gear.
-We recommend having gloves and eye protection.
-It’s also helpful to wear clothing that covers your body as the products can irritate your skin.
+I recommend having gloves and eye protection.
+It’s also helpful to wear clothing that covers your body, as the products can irritate your skin.